Randolph Road: History

 Most of the county highways along the Montrose–Randolph–Cherry Hill corridor already existed by the early 20th century.
 Their courses remained mostly unchanged through the mid-1940s.
 Montrose Road began at Seven Locks Road and, after a tight curve south and back north to cross Cabin John Creek, followed the present course of Montrose Road to the junction of the old and new Rockville–Georgetown roads at Montrose.
-In 1910, Montrose Road ended at the Baltimore & Ohio Railroad (now CSX) crossing at Randolph.
+In 1910, Montrose Road ended at the Baltimore and Ohio Railroad (now CSX) crossing at Randolph.
 By 1945, the highway was extended along the Randolph Road alignment to just west of Rock Creek, where the road turned north along Gaynor Road to cross Rock Creek and end at MD 586.
 After a large gap from west of Rock Creek to Glenmont, the highway resumed along the present course of Randolph Road except for a deviation at Northwest Branch.
 From Colesville, the highway headed east along the Beltsville Road.
 Near the Montgomery–Prince George's county line, the highway split southeast along Cherry Hill Road to US 1.
 The only major deviations were near their junction, Beltsville Road and Cherry Hill Road followed what is now Gracefield Road, and Cherry Hill Road met MD 212 at staggered intersections.

 Between 1916 and 1919, the highway between Glenmont and Colesville was improved as a macadam road by Montgomery County with state aid; this road later became known as Glenmont Road and was designated MD 183.
 The road east from Colesville and part of the Beltsville road were reconstructed as gravel roads in 1934.
 Montrose Road was paved from US 240 (now MD 355) west to near Cabin John Creek by 1944.
 By that time, the road had been extended as a gravel road from the railroad to just west of Rock Creek, where the highway became dirt for its old crossing of Rock Creek on Gaynor Road.
 The highway was paved from US 29 (now MD 650) at Colesville to east of Fairland Road, then gravel to MD 196 (Old Columbia Pike).
 The pavement resumed there until the Beltsville–Cherry Hill split, from which Cherry Hill Road continued to US 1 as a gravel road.
 Cherry Hill Road was moved to its present alignment, replacing Gracefield Road, in 1985.
 The staggered intersections at MD 212 were unified by 1999.